nyris/Nyris.Crdt/README.md

  - Add benchmarking to all crdts - additions and merging of ObservedRemove Set and Map are the most obvious target for optimization
  - Add benchmarking to a sample application, with tests for "real usage" performance metrics
  - Identify other hot paths.
 How to best measure memory and execution time in different code parts?
  - Improve visibility.
 Perhaps a nice frontend with visualization of cluster metadata

+# Left from Version 1 - deprecated!!!

 So far there are two parts to the repo: